Wally Funk: Aviation career

 At 20 years old, Funk became a professional aviator.
-Her first job was at Fort Sill, Oklahoma, as a Civilian Flight Instructor of noncommissioned and commissioned officers of the United States Army.
+Her first job was at Fort Sill, Oklahoma, as a civilian flight instructor of noncommissioned and commissioned officers of the United States Army.
 Funk was the first female flight instructor at a US military base.
-In the fall of 1961, she accepted a job as a Certified Flight Instructor, Charter, and Chief Pilot with an aviation company in Hawthorne, California.
+In the fall of 1961, she accepted a job as a certified flight instructor, charter, and chief pilot with an aviation company in Hawthorne, California.

 Funk earned her Airline Transport Rating in 1968, the 58th woman in the U.S. to do so.
 She applied to three commercial airlines but, like other qualified female pilots, was turned away because of her sex.

 In 1971, Funk earned the rating of flight inspector from the Federal Aviation Administration (FAA), becoming the first woman to complete the FAA's General Aviation Operations Inspector Academy course, which includes Pilot Certification and Flight Testing procedures, handling accidents, and violations.
 She worked for four years with the FAA as a field examiner, the first woman to do so.
 In 1973 she was promoted to FAA SWAP (Systems Worthiness Analysis Program) as a specialist, the first woman in the United States to hold this position.
-In late November 1973, Wally again entered the FAA Academy to take courses involving air-taxi, charter, and aviation rental businesses.
+In late November 1973, Funk again entered the FAA Academy to take courses involving air-taxi, charter, and aviation rental businesses.

 In 1974, Funk was hired by the National Transportation Safety Board (NTSB) as its first female Air Safety Investigator.
 Funk investigated 450 accidents, ranging from a probable mob hit to a fatal crash at a mortuary.
 She made the discovery that people who die in small-plane crashes often have their jewelry, shoes, and clothes stripped off by the impact.

 Concurrently, Funk participated in many air races.
 She placed eighth in the Powder Puff Derby's 25th Annual Race, sixth in the Pacific Air Race, and eighth in the Palms to Pines Air Race.
 On August 16, 1975, she placed second in the Palms to Pines All Women Air Race from Santa Monica, California, to Independence, Oregon.
-On October 4, 1975, flying her red and white Citabria, Wally won the Pacific Air Race from San Diego, California, to Santa Rosa, California, against 80 participating competitors.
+On October 4, 1975, flying her red and white Citabria, Funk won the Pacific Air Race from San Diego, California, to Santa Rosa, California, against 80 participating competitors.

 Funk retired from her post as an Air Safety Investigator in 1985 after serving for 11 years.
 Funk was then appointed an FAA Safety Counselor and became a renowned pilot trainer and speaker on aviation safety.
 In 1986, she was the key speaker for the US at The World Aviation Education and Safety Congress.
 In 1987, Funk was appointed Chief Pilot at Emery Aviation College, Greeley, Colorado, overseeing the entire flight programs for 100 students from Private to Multi-engine flight Instructor and Helicopter ratings.

 Funk has been chief pilot for five aviation schools across the country.
 To date, as a professional Flight Instructor she has soloed more than 700 students and put through 3,000 Private, Commercial, Multi-engine, Seaplane, Glider, Instrument, CFI, Al, and Air Transport Pilots.